NOW AVAILABLE: Unlock Data-Driven Insights with AI, Benchmarks, Anomaly Detection & Forecasting

 Description

-This metric measures the rate at which clients cancel their recurring packages or fail to renew their contracts (also known as client retention rate).
+This metric measures the rate at which clients cancel their recurring packages or fail to renew their contracts (the reverse is known as client or customer retention rate).

 A high churn rate means your recurring revenue strategy may need improvements